-Dr. Braden’s research interests include (1) identifying meaningful outcomes measures in rehabilitation across health care settings, (2) optimizing patient outcomes via health care discipline collaboration, and (3) motor learning in special populations and with aging.
-Dr. Braden’s field of study in motor learning has resulted in grant funding, multiple peer-reviewed journal publications, national and international platform and poster presentations, and international collaborative research with faculty from Korea University and the University of Leipzig in Germany.
+Dr. Braden’s research interests include (1) outcomes measures in rehabilitation across health care settings, (2) interprofessional education and telemedicine, and (3) motor learning in geriatrics.
+Dr. Braden’s fields of study have resulted in external and internal grant funding, multiple peer-reviewed journal publications, national and international platform and poster presentations, and international collaborative research with faculty from Korea University and the University of Leipzig in Germany.

 Dr. Braden participated at World Congress Physical Therapy (WCPT) with poster and platform presentations and for the North American Society for the Psychology of Sport and Physical Activity (NASPSPA) with platform and poster presentations.
 Dr. Braden has been an active member of the American Physical Therapy Association (APTA) since 1998 with section membership in Geriatrics, Oncology, and Health Policy and Management presenting research at the Combined Sections Meeting (CSM).